node

 Parameters:

-name (String) – the name of the component to search for
+• name (str) – Name of the component to retrieve

 Returns: